Own Domestic and International Real Estate With Your IRA/401(k)

 Who is “disqualified”?

-The relevant IRC code disallows you to deal with yourself or a “disqualified person.”
+The IRC code disallows dealing with yourself or another “disqualified person.”

 This is a simplified version of the definition of a disqualified person.